dragonflly/cicd/README.md

 ```

 ### 2.2.1 Create S3 bucket and DynamoDB table
-Choose your AWS region and s3 bucket name, then
+Choose your AWS region and replace s3 bucket name, then
 ```
 cd Basic-Services
 terraform init